godotengine/godot-docs/tutorials/assets_pipeline/importing_images.rst

-with the RG color format, with only the red and green channels preserved. :abbr:`RGTC (Red-Green Texture Compression)` compression is able to preserve its detail much better, while using the same amount of memory as a standard RGBA VRAM-compressed texture This only has an effect on textures with the **VRAM Compressed** or **Basis Universal** compression modes.
+with the RG color format, with only the red and green channels preserved. :abbr:`RGTC (Red-Green Texture Compression)` compression is able to preserve its detail much better, while using the same amount of memory as a standard RGBA VRAM-compressed texture.
+This only has an effect on textures with the **VRAM Compressed** or **Basis Universal** compression modes.

 .. _doc_importing_images_mipmaps: